 How to choose a treadmill for walking?

-A treadmill for walking purposes usually doesn’t have to be a high-end treadmill.
-Most walkers will probably be satisfied with an entry-level treadmill.
+A treadmill for walkers usually doesn’t have to be high-end.
+Most walkers will probably be satisfied with an entry-level machine.

 By ‘entry-level’ I don’t mean low quality.
-Entry-level treadmills just tend to have fewer features than higher end treadmills.
+Entry-level models just tend to have fewer features than those on the higher end.

 When you’re looking for a treadmill which you are mainly going to use for walking there are a few factors you might want to consider.
 Let’s dive into them.